MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetsession-class.md

 ### Parameters

 *`pstrAgent`*\
 A pointer to a string that identifies the name of the application or entity calling the Internet functions (for example, "Microsoft Internet Browser").
-If *`pstrAgent`* is `NULL` (the default), the framework calls the global function [`AfxGetAppName`](application-information-and-management.md#afxgetappname), which returns a `NULL` terminated string containing an application's name.
+If *`pstrAgent`* is `NULL` (the default), the framework calls the global function [`AfxGetAppName`](application-information-and-management.md#afxgetappname), which returns a null-terminated string containing an application's name.
 Some protocols use this string to identify your application to the server.

 *`dwContext`*\
 The context identifier for the operation. *`dwContext`* identifies the operation's status information returned by [`CInternetSession::OnStatusCallback`](#onstatuscallback).
 The default is set to 1; however, you can explicitly assign a specific context ID for the operation.
 The object and any work it does will be associated with that context ID.